wallace-js/wallace/README.md

 ![Tool tip on JSX element](./assets/div-tooltip.jpg)

-This form of JSX has several advantages over JSX mixed with JavaScript:
+This JSX format has several advantages over JSX mixed with JavaScript:

 - It is much clearer and easier to read.
 - It preserves natural indentation.
 - It is far more compact (~40% the lines of React equivalent).

+And interpreting syntax during compilation as opposed to run time means:

+- We can add endless directives and syntax features without affecting bundle size.
+- We can add lots of error checking and useful warnings without affecting performance, as we remove all that on production builds.

-##### Important
+#### Important

 The JSX and its containing function never *runs*.
 It is only *read* during compilation, and reassembled as something else.
 There is no virtual DOM at play.